anupmanekar/phantom-rag-platform/README.md

-# RAG-based Jira Ticket Query Application
+# RAG-based Requirements Ingestion & Test Generation

-This application is designed to provide responses to any queries regarding tickets in Jira using Retrieval Augmented Generation (RAG).
-The application utilizes the following technology stack:
+Soluiton for ingesting requirements from Azure DevOps or Jira into firestore and then using RAG based approach to comprehensively generate tests from those requirements.

 - **Python**: Primary backend language
-- **Langchain**: Framework for LLM Orchestration
-- **LLM Provider**: FireworksAI
+- **LLM Provider**: Gemini, FireworksAI
-- **Vector DB**: MongoDB
+- **Vector DB**: Firestore
-- **Operational DB**: MongoDB
+- **Operational DB**: Firestore
-- **Monitoring & Observability**: Langsmith

 ## Features

-- Connects with Jira and converts ticket information into embeddings.
-- Stores embeddings in MongoDB as a vector database.
-- Searches embeddings with cosine similarity of 80%.
-- Summarizes the top 5 search results.
-- Exposes search query functionality through an API.
-- Provides a Next.js based front end with chat functionality to integrate with the API.
+- Ingest the requirements from Azure Devops to Firestore
+- Read images and store the information related to image in Firestore for each requirement
+- Convert the requirement titles to embeddings
+- Generate BDD Tests by requirement ID or description based on RAG

+Ingestion, Process Images and Conversion to embeddings are available as command line jobs as well as API

 ## Setup Instructions